shenlu89/amazing-endemic-species/README.md

 1. Fork the repository and clone it to your local machine.
 2. Make the necessary changes to the data or code.
-3. Once you've made the changes, create a pull request with a clear description of the modifications you've made.
+3. Create a pull request with a clear description of the modifications you've made.

 For more details, see [Best Practice for Pull Requests on GitHub](https://www.shenlu.me/blog/best-practice-for-pull-requests-on-github)